 Subscribe for full access to Verizon Business's revenue in full detail

-Verizon Business's customers primarily consist of government Administration and iT Services and IT Consulting companies.
-Examples of Verizon Business's customers include U.S. Department of Homeland Security (DHS) and Wipro.
+Verizon Business's customers primarily consist of iT Services and IT Consulting and government Administration companies.
+Examples of Verizon Business's customers include Wipro and U.S. Department of Homeland Security (DHS).
 Verizon Business has partners like Deloitte.
+Examples of Verizon Business's suppliers include Arcadyan, Skyline Communications and Matrixx Software.

 Example Customers